 The Superfund Amendments and Reauthorization Act (SARA) of 1986 created the Emergency Planning and Community Right-to-Know Act (EPCRA).
 This law was designed to improve community access to information about potential chemical hazards and to facilitate the development of chemical emergency response plans by state and local governments.
-The EPCRA regulations establish several types of reporting obligations for facilities that store or manage specified chemicals such as toluene and 2, 4-diisocyanate in the furniture manufacturing and refinishing industry.
-Also, many of the chemicals used by furniture manufacturers and refinishers may be considered hazardous chemicals as defined by the Occupational Safety and Health Act (OSHA).
-Contact your local OSHA office if you have questions about whether the chemicals used in your furniture manufacturing and refinishing business are considered hazardous under OSHA.
-In addition, furniture manufacturers and refinishers that use methyl ethyl ketone, methyl isobutyl ketone, toluene diisocyanate, or xylene must comply with the Toxic Chemical Release Inventory.
+The EPCRA regulations establish several types of reporting obligations for facilities that store or manage specified chemicals.
+Certain notification requirements apply to textile facilities that use or store extremely hazardous substances, such as chlorine.
+Also, many of the chemicals used by textile manufacturers may be considered hazardous chemicals as defined by the Occupational Safety and Health Act (OSHA).
+Contact your local OSHA office if you have questions about whether the chemicals used in your textile manufacturing business are considered hazardous under OSHA.
+Textile facilities generating xylene, methanol, tetrachloroethylene, and trichloroethylene must comply with the Toxic Chemical Release Inventory requirements as well.